p4-team/ctf/2018-08-18-whitehat/re04/README.md

 ## First function

-The first thing it check is that wheter it was run with 5 argv parameters:
+The first thing it checks is wheter the program was run with 5 argv parameters:
 ```c++
   v9 = CommandLineToArgvW(v8, &pNumArgs);
   if ( pNumArgs != 5 )